Indian Heritage Centre: Celebrating A Rich Culture and Past

 The exhibition continues with the spotlight cast on early Indian pioneers in 19th and early 20th century Singapore.
 These pioneers distinguished themselves in their trade and occupations.

-Occupations are represented by mannequins dressed in uniforms and work wear.
-Cabinet displays showcase various tools of the trade.
+The whole range of occupations that the early pioneers took up are represented by mannequins dressed in uniforms and work wear.

 Social and Political Awakening of Indians in Singapore and Malaya